Donald Trump has been indicted following an investigation into a hush money payment scheme. Here's what we know - KESQ

 Former President Donald Trump’s indictment by a New York grand jury has thrust the nation into uncharted political, legal and historical waters, and raised a slew of questions about how the criminal case will unfold.

-Though the indictment — which has been filed under seal — has yet to be unveiled, Trump and his allies have already torn into Bragg and the grand jury’s decision, blasting it as “Political Persecution and Election Interference at the highest level in history.”
+Though the indictment — which has been filed under seal — has yet to be unveiled, Trump and his allies have already torn into District Attorney Alvin Bragg and the grand jury’s decision, blasting it as “Political Persecution and Election Interference at the highest level in history.”

 Here’s what we know about Trump’s indictment so far.